Dani-CR/ProjectCourse/README.md

 This repository presents the actual applications used for the fuzzing project and the Tests runned on them.
 One application (spring-hotel) is not in the repository since it has been forked from another github repo.
 To go to the application visit the [repo](https://github.com/Dani-CR/spring-hotel) in which there is the code to run it.
-The other applications where originally downloaded from the github repo [api_case_studies](https://github.com/SeUniVr/api_case_studies), from which the names were kept, but then modified to run properly in this project.
-Specifically, the CS02 was substancially modified due to problems in the orginal schema and structure.
+The other applications where originally downloaded from the github repo [api_case_studies](https://github.com/SeUniVr/api_case_studies), from which the names were kept, but then modified to run properly in this project; and from the github repo [EMB](https://github.com/WebFuzzing/EMB).
+Specifically, the CS02 was substancially modified due to problems in the orginal schema and structure and the pom.xml of ncs and scs were changed to fit the structure of this repository.

 ## Structure
-4 API applications used:
+6 API applications used:
 - CS02 (airline) --> requires maven, docker compose, java 8;
 - CS03 (streaming) --> requires gradlew 4.8.1, docker compose, java 8;
-- CSO4 (petclinic) --> requires maven docker compose, java 8;
+- CSO4 (petclinic) --> requires maven, docker compose, java 8;
 - spring-hotel --> requires JDK 1.8, maven 3.X.
+- ncs --> requires maven, java 8;
+- scs --> requires maven,, java 8;

 4 Fuzzing Tools:
 - [Restler](https://github.com/microsoft/restler-fuzzer) (version which required python 3.8.1 and .NET 6)